bassmanitram/actions-for-nautilus/configurator/help.md

 Firstly give your command a label, which should be unique within the menu/submenu to which you are adding the command.

-And, evidently, you must provide a command line to execute with the action is clicked on.
+And, evidently, you must provide a command line to execute when the action is clicked on.
 We'll cover that below.

-Firstly, however, we'll cover the rules that dictate if a command action is appropriate to the current files in the Nautilus selection.
+Firstly, however, we'll cover the rules that dictate if a command action is applicable to the current files in the Nautilus selection.

 ### Filtering rules